The Return of Fauna in a Planted Forest

 Crab-eating Fox (Cerdocyon thous) (2012) by Instituto Terra's CollectionInstituto Terra

-The Instituto Terra is located in eastern State of Minas Gerais, a privileged Brazilian state for having areas covered by Atlantic Forest biomes, Savanna and scrub-land.
-All this heterogeneity in ecosystems also manifests in the existence of a wide variety of animals.
+Instituto Terra is located in the east of Minas Gerais, a prime Brazilian state with areas covered by the Atlantic Forest, Cerrado and Caatinga biomes.
+All this heterogeneity of ecosystems also manifests itself in the existence of a great variety of fauna.

 Hay`s Snouted Treefrog (Scinax fuscovarius) in RPPN Bulcão Farm (2012) by Instituto Terra's Collection/Photo by Leonardo MerçonInstituto Terra

-In total, 15 species of amphibians and other 16 of reptiles also have been seen and identifies in the reforested area of Private Reserve of Natural Heritage Bulcão Farm, a conservation unit that every year becomes more attractive to receive new and legitimate residents of the Atlantic Forest.
+In total, 15 species of amphibians and 16 of reptiles have been identified in the reforested area of the Private Reserve of Natural Heritage Bulcão Farm, a conservation unit that every year becomes more attractive to new and legitimate residents of the Atlantic Forest.

 Yellow-bellied Liophis (Erythrolamprus poecilogyrus), Instituto Terra's Collection/Photo by Leonardo Merçon, 2012, From the collection of: Instituto Terra